smritirangarajan/tabitha-2/README.md

-# Tabitha – Smart Browser Assistant

-Tabitha is an intelligent Chrome browser assistant that lets you search your browsing history using natural language.
-Powered by Claude (Anthropic) and enhanced with analytics and recommendations, Tabitha understands queries like:

-"Second YouTube workout video from last Tuesday" "Funny TikTok from yesterday"
-"Instagram post from day before yesterday"
+Tabitha is a smart Chrome extension that helps you take control of your browser tabs and history.
+Designed to reduce tab overload and make your browsing more intentional, Tabitha tracks and organizes your open tabs and history in real-time—then layers in AI to surface insights and boost productivity.

-## ✨ Features
+# Features

-🔍 Smart Search – Search Chrome history using vague, human-friendly queries.
+🔍 Smart Search

-📊 Insights Dashboard – Analyze your top websites, usage by hour, and weekday vs. weekend habits.

-💡 AI Recommendations – Get suggestions on what to bookmark and revisit based on recent behavior.

-📁 Full History Table – Explore a detailed table view of your browsing history.
+Easily find what you were working on and when.
+Tabitha's intelligent search links related tabs and searches across time, helping you quickly pick up where you left off.

+📊 Insights & Analytics
+See your browsing habits like never before.
+Tabitha automatically categorizes the types of sites you visit and presents a clean breakdown of your activity.
+Discover which topics dominate your attention—and where your time is going.

+🧠 AI-Powered Recommendations
+Whether it’s suggesting related content or helping you cluster similar tabs, Tabitha leverages AI to enhance how you browse and learn online.

+🗂️ Organized History View
+Your browser history doesn’t have to be a mess.
+Tabitha offers a clean interface to review, filter, and even reorder your history.
+The built-in AI helps sort and group history entries for easier recall and organization.

-🛠 Tech Stack
+# 🛠 Tech Stack

-Frontend: React + Vite + TailwindCSS
+Frontend: React + Vite + TailwindCSS + Node.js + Express

 Backend: Python (Flask)